-Here are some known issues with Chromebox and Chromebase for meetings devices as well as Hangouts Meet hardware.
+Here are some known issues with Chromebox and Chromebase for meetings devices as well as Google Meet hardware.
 If available, we list a workaround to help troubleshoot the issue.

 Chromebox for meetings: Compatibility issue with Logitech Rally